Home/Legumes/Red Kidney Bean

 Myths vs Realities

-MythRed kidney beans are toxic and should never be eaten.+
+MythRed kidney beans are toxic.+

 MythAll beans are the same nutritionally.+